UWrc/UWrc.github.io/docs/tools/r.md

 If you use a non-custom R container you'll likely run `install.packages()` at some point.
 Usually on a non-shared platform like your local setup (where you have full administrative privileges) R will install things into central paths.
 On Hyak, R package libraries are usually installed by default in the user's Home directory, which can be problematic due to the 10GB disk storage limit.
 If this default setting isn't changed, users can quickly run out of storage and inodes in their Home directory and need to re-configure their R environment.

 Instead of waiting for the inevitable, we will direct R to install package libraries in a directory we choose where storage isn't limited.
-This might be your lab groups directory under `/gscratch/` or a directory you creaed under you UW Net ID, like, `/gscratch/scrubbed/UWNetID`. [<ins>**Click here to review storage on Hyak.**</ins>](https://hyak.uw.edu/docs/storage/gscratch)
+This might be your lab groups directory under `/gscratch/` or a directory you created under you UW Net ID, like, `/gscratch/scrubbed/UWNetID`. [<ins>**Click here to review storage on Hyak.**</ins>](https://hyak.uw.edu/docs/storage/gscratch)

 :::important
 Remember to replace the word `UWNetID` in the paths below with YOUR username/UWNetID.